 A culminating introductory physics course that covers modern topics in physics such as relativity, quantum phenomenon, atomic physics, nuclear physics, solid-state physics, and cosmology.
 Algebra, trigonometry, and differential and integral calculus will be routinely used.
-Upon completion of this course students will be able to: (1) Demonstrate broad knowledge of electromagnetism and its applications to 21st century technology; (2) Demonstrate a conceptual and mathematical knowledge of basic quantum mechanics; (4) Apply quantum mechanics principles to the physics of the atom.
+Upon completion of this course students will be able to: (1) Demonstrate broad knowledge of electromagnetism and its applications to 21st century technology; (2) Demonstrate a conceptual and mathematical knowledge of relativity; (3) Demonstrate a conceptual and mathematical knowledge of basic quantum mechanics; (4) Apply quantum mechanics principles to the physics of the atom.